luebbertevan/animal-shelter-management-platform/DEV_PLAN.md

 -   Submits form, which sends data to Supabase
 -   Supabase creates the user account in the auth system
 -   On success, user is redirected to login page to sign in
--   Note: Profile creation will be handled automatically via database trigger (Phase 5.1)
+-   Note: Profile creation will be handled automatically via database trigger (created in initial schema setup, updated in Phase 4.2 to include organization_id, and updated again in Phase 5.2 to create conversations)

 **Testing:**